rokane/gcp-certificate-notes/cloud-architect/013-deployment-options.md

 # Where should I run my code?

 There are many options available for deploying your code on GCP.
-Which option you choose depends on what kind of control you want over where your application is deployed and hosted and what kind of things you want to manage vs what you want google to manage for you.
+Which option you choose depends on the level of control you want over where your application is deployed and hosted, and what kind of things you want to manage vs what you want google to manage for you.

 ## Compute Options